Sign In / Sign Out

 Q. Can I make monthly payments for the student health insurance premiums?

-A. No, the total premium for the semester is billed to your student account upon enrollment via your MyASU.
+A. No, the total premium for the semester is billed to your student account upon enrollment via your MyASU and is usually due with your tuition.

 Q. Can I enroll mid-semester for the student health insurance?

 A. Yes, mid-semester enrollment is allowed in certain circumstances.
 Eligible students may enroll after the deadline only if there has been a significant life change (i.e. marriage, birth, loss of job).
-If the Enrollment is submitted within 30 days of a qualifying event, coverage will be backdated to the date of the qualifying event.
+If the Enrollment is submitted within 30 days of a qualifying event, coverage will be backdated to the date of the qualifying event and premiums will be prorated, preventing a break in coverage.
 If the Enrollment is submitted after the 30 days of a qualifying event, it will not be accepted, and the students will have to wait until the next open enrollment period to enroll.

 This is a manual process and cannot be done through your MyASU.
-A letter from the insurance company, or employer group, indicating your termination date will need to be brought in/e-mailed/mailed/faxed to the Insurance Office at ASU Health Services, Tempe Campus, along with a completed insurance enrollment form by the student.
+A letter from the insurance company, or employer group, indicating your termination date, along with a completed insurance enrollment form by the student, will need to be brought in to any of our campus locations or e-mailed/postal-mailed/faxed using the information provided below for the Insurance Office at ASU Health Services in Tempe.

 ASU Health Services